jgraettinger/blog/README.md

 In fact of **(A-E)** above, only **(B)** requires any code: We must provide Flow with pure function "mappers" that turn documents into other kinds of documents.
-Today Flow requires that these mappers be provided as strongly-typed TypeScript, or as a remote JSON => JSON HTTP lambda.
+Today Flow requires that these mappers be provided as strongly-typed TypeScript, or as a remote JSON HTTP lambda.
 In the future we'll add support for WebAssembly.

 ---

-Putting it all together we can implement the workflow with a single derived collection:
+Putting it all together we can implement the workflow with a single derived collection and schema **TODO link**:
 ```yaml
 collections:
   userDetails: